Get the Facts! Raw Pet Food Diets can be Dangerous to You and Your Pet

 |Type of Pet Food Sample||No. samples tested||No. positive for Salmonella||No. positive for L. monocytogenes|

 |Raw pet food||196||15||32|

-Note: CVM did not collect or test canned and wet pet food samples in this study.
+Note: Canned pet food samples were not tested in this study.

 Based on the study’s results, CVM is concerned about the public health risk of raw pet food diets.
 As Dr. Reimschuessel explained, the study “identified a potential health risk for the pets eating the raw food, and for the owners handling the product.”
 Owners who feed their pet a raw diet may have a higher risk of getting infected with Salmonella and Listeria monocytogenes.

 Tips to Prevent Foodborne Illness from Raw Pet Food